 “She learns her power-set throughout the whole movie, so she has had other events already happen, but it’s sort of like that first time she is really testing her metal against a big “next level” situation.”

-Jenkins was also asked about how she developed the action style for this film and the process that went into it while filming it.
+Jenkins was also asked about how she developed the action style for the Wonder Woman film and the process that went into it while filming it.

 “There wasn’t one particular thing as I think there were a number of different things.
 I said what made it, like everything else both, very simple and very difficult, is that like any dramatic scene, if you are really tethered in your point of view, then you know how to tell a story.
 I’m with her going across that battlefield and I’m telling the story of that.
 That I know how to do, so this one wasn’t difficult because I’m doing it like I would in any other scene.
 You need [to know] what adds up to making it exciting [which] is the shots of this story.